-Cornell University requires that you have a medical insurance policy protecting you and your family in the event of a major illness or injury.
-US Government regulations also mandate that all exchange visitors (J1 visa holders) and their dependents (J2) must have health and accident insurance in order to participate in Cornell's Exchange Visitor Program.
-In addition, federal regulations prohibit an extension of your J1 status beyond the dates on the DS-2019 form without proof that you have maintained insurance for yourself and all family members during your entire length of stay in the US as an exchange visitor.
-Students/Scholars and their families may substitute a comparable external insurance plan for the Cornell plan, if it meets the minimum coverage requirements outlined below.
+US Government regulations mandate that all exchange visitors (J1 visa holders) and their dependents (J2) have health and accident insurance in order to participate in Cornell's Exchange Visitor Program.
+In addition, federal regulations prohibit an extension of J1 status beyond the dates on the DS-2019 form without insurance for yourself and family members.

-The insurance must cover the Exchange Visitor for the period beginning with the program start date and ending with the program end date; in other words, the full duration of the J1 program.
+The insurance must cover the period beginning with the program start date and ending with the program end date; in other words, the full duration of the J1 program.

 Insurance policies secured to fulfill the requirement: